-- Leverage Vincent's place assets and facilities for economic and social impact. - Communicate the community's visions through planning frameworks for the emerging town centres and places of Pickle District and North Claisebrook. - Attract new accommodation (hotels, shortstay and student accommodation) in close proximity to Perth city centre. - Improve strategic alignment and working relationship with inner city councils. - Meet state density targets through planning frameworks to increase the number of residents and workers in the town centres.
+- Leverage the City's place assets and facilities for economic and social impact. - Communicate the community's visions through planning frameworks for the emerging town centres of the Pickle District (West Perth) and North Claisebrook. - Attract new accommodation (hotels, shortstay and student accommodation) in close proximity to Perth city centre. - Improve strategic alignment and working relationship with inner city councils. - Meet state density targets through planning frameworks to increase the number of residents and workers in the town centres.